boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

     1.000e+02        128       2.59e+00    22.9   70.8    0.2    0.2    5.9
     2.000e+02         68       1.18e+00    26.5   64.6    0.2    0.6    8.1

-For comparison, the :cpp:class:`Laplacian` solver using the tridiagonal solver as preconditioner gives::
+For comparison, the `Laplacian` solver using the tridiagonal solver as preconditioner gives::

     1.000e+02        222       5.70e+00    17.4   77.9    0.1    0.1    4.5